In this article:

 - Contact your creditors.
 While not all creditors will adjust your repayment plan if you lose your job, some might be willing to work with you to help you avoid getting behind on payments.
 Many lenders have systems in place, such as forbearance or deferment, for those facing financial hardships.

 If you've been impacted by COVID-19, there may be special resources available to help you through this difficult time.
-To help consumers navigate this, Experian has created a resource list of financial, non-financial and government institutions offering relief to people impacted by COVID-19.

 As always, if you are worried about your credit, make sure to monitor it often so you're aware of any changes that take place.
 You can check out Experian's free credit monitoring service to stay on top of your reports and scores.